OUR 20 OPERATING PRINCIPLES

 20. We are part of a learning ecosystem that extends beyond the boundaries of our school.

-This school will share learning with other schools so the learning web extends beyond this isolated schools into a broader, inter-connected learning ecosystem (education system).
+This school will share learning with others so the learning web extends beyond this isolated schools into a broader, inter-connected learning ecosystem (education system).